Sri Bannari Amman: Release and reception

 The film was released on 12 April 2002.
 S. R. Ashok Kumar from The Hindu wrote, "if only one story had been woven into a nice screenplay, it would have sustained the tempo.
 A couple of small stories narrated in the film make the main story line weak.".
 Ayyappa Prasad of Screen wrote, "Actually it seems that the director is more confused on whether to cash in on Vijayshanthi’s image or go in for more of the unusual stuff".
 Malini Mannath of Chennai Online wrote, "It is a film that wouldn't disappoint Vijayshanti's fans and would be lapped up by lovers of devotional themes".
+Sify wrote "The director of the film Bharathi Kannan has specialised in making such films, which is meant for illiterates.
+However the highlight of the film are two `Amman` songs which are sung by Kushboo and Sukanya in the film".

 The film was later dubbed and released in Telugu as Maha Chandi.